Wednesday, July 24, 2013

 1 male hacked with sickle (drafted)

-1 male and 1 female hacked to death with sickle
+1 male and 1 female hacked to death with a sickle

 1 male gets a pitchfork through the chest